Amiru2007/Rainmeter-Skins/Readme.md

    - Right-click the ini file and click 'edit' then you'll go to the rainmeter source code.
    - There in the `[Variables]` meter you can find the 'WebsiteURL' tag.
    - There you can change the website URL.
-   - I give you a background image I used in my website link image that you can edit the photo with your URL.

 3. **Loading the Skin:**
    - Go to rainmeter software icon in your system tray.